Abdication of Edward VIII: Prelude

 Edward had been introduced to Wallis Simpson, an American citizen and wife of British shipping executive Ernest Aldrich Simpson, by Lady Furness on 10 January 1931, when Edward was Prince of Wales.
 Ernest Simpson was Wallis's second husband; her first marriage, to U.S. Navy pilot Win Spencer, had ended in divorce in 1927.
 It is generally accepted that Wallis Simpson and Edward became lovers in 1934, while Lady Furness (who was also in a relationship with the prince) was visiting relatives in the United States.
 However, Edward adamantly insisted to his father, King George V, that he was not physically intimate with Simpson and that it was inappropriate to describe her as his mistress.
 Edward's relationship with Simpson further weakened his poor relationship with his parents.
-Although King George and Queen Mary met Simpson at Buckingham Palace in 1935, they later refused to receive her.
+Although King George V and Queen Mary met Simpson at Buckingham Palace in 1935, they later refused to receive her.
 Edward and Simpson were secretly followed by members of the Metropolitan Police Special Branch, who produced reports on the nature of their relationship and their investigations into Wallis Simpson's private life that included the "pursuit of vicious gossip" and the identification of a "secret lover".
-The prospect of having an American divorcee with a questionable past having such sway over the heir apparent led to anxiety among government and establishment figures.
+The prospect of having an American divorcée with a questionable past having such sway over the heir apparent led to anxiety among government and establishment figures.

-Edward VIII succeeded his father on 20 January 1936, after which Simpson attended more official functions as the King's guest.
+Edward VIII succeeded his father as king on 20 January 1936, after which Simpson attended more official functions as the King's guest.
 Despite her name appearing regularly in the Court Circular, the name of her husband was conspicuously absent.
 In the summer of that year, the King eschewed the traditional prolonged stay at Balmoral in favour of a holiday with Simpson in the eastern Mediterranean that was widely covered in the American and continental European press, but not by the British press, which maintained a self-imposed silence.
 Nevertheless, Canadians and expatriate Britons, who had access to the foreign reports, were largely scandalised by the coverage.